btomwhitehead/terraform-notes/modules.md

 The `source` argument is either:

 - a github URL, in which case it will clone via HTTPS
-- the girhub SSH address
+- the github SSH address

 HTTPS: